Games in Ancient Egypt

 Poker.
 Poker, also a card game, was first played in the United States in the early 1800s and has since become one of the most popular casino games in the world.

-The Age of Online Gambling
+The Age of Online Gaming

 Online casinos quickly became popular, allowing players to enjoy their favourite games without leaving their houses.
 In the years since, online casinos have continued to evolve, offering better graphics, more games, and bigger jackpots.